alejandro-du/enterprise-app/README.md

 A powerful Vaadin add-on to create web applications that integrate Vaadin, Hibernate, JasperReports and Quartz technologies.

-Licence
+License
 =======

-Enterprise App is dual-licensed: It's Available under the terms of the GNU Affero General Public License (AGPL) V3, and also via a special agreement.
+Enterprise App is dual-licensed: It is Available under the terms of the GNU Affero General Public License (AGPL) V3, and also via a special agreement.

  - See license.txt for the AGPL terms.